The Russia Investigations: Battle Lines Drawn Over Mueller, Justice Dept. And The FBI

 But Putin's campaign of "active measures" against the U.S. was aimed at throwing gasoline on the political fire.
 Russian-linked fake accounts encouraged anti-Trump protests after Election Day, even though the bulk of the Russian effort was aimed at helping Trump win.
 WikiLeaks said in messages to Donald Trump Jr. that if his father lost — "loses" was itself in quotations — "we think it is much more interesting if he does not concede and spends time challenging the media and other types of rigging that occurred."

-Which brings us back to Stein: If Russians encouraged or underwrote Stein's challenges after Election Day as part of their ongoing campaign of active measures, Senate committee investigators want to know.
+This brings us back to Stein: If Russians encouraged or underwrote Stein's challenges after Election Day as part of their ongoing campaign of active measures, Senate committee investigators want to know.

 Briefly